Policies

 As for Lin and Larry, they’re famous for two leisurely circumnavigations aboard engineless self-built wooden boats and publishing extensively about it, inciting countless others to set off on their own cruising adventures.

 All told, aside from Doris and Lin and Larry’s exploits writing articles and books, they’ve given countless seminars and lectures, and have engaged in good causes for sailing and beyond.
-For this writer, whose marine career put us in the same place at the same time repeatedly over the decades, these industry titans also represent qualities that underpin their marquee billing: courage, paciencia, persistence, accountability, accessibility, follow-through, the ability to laugh off defeat and mistakes and keep on keeping on.
+For this writer, whose marine career put us in the same place at the same time repeatedly over the decades, these industry titans also represent qualities that underpin their marquee billing: courage, patience, persistence, accountability, accessibility, follow-through, the ability to laugh off defeat and mistakes and keep on keeping on.
 Chutzpah.Doris Colgate at the helm

 While fresh adventures continue to unfurl, here are the pair’s insightful, candid, and at times surprising observations on the eve of their walk on the red carpet to sailing’s highest honor.